SenseLogic/CODA/README.md

     class_ = new CLASS;
     ```

-*   Use a noun or noun phrase for classes, constants, attributes and variables.
+*   Use a noun or noun phrase for classes, constants, attributes and variable names.

 *   Include the meaningful part of the class name in attribute and variable names.